NorthernForce/NFR-Lib/README.md

 Currently, there is no maven repository set up.
 However, that is a priority at the moment.
 There will be a link posted here for when there is.

+## Vendor Libraries

+There will be other vendor libraries that this library requires.
+They must too be part of your project in order for it to build.

 ## Maven